gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Stricter validation with `validateTaskProperties`

+Cacheable tasks are validated stricter than non-cacheable tasks by the `validateTaskProperties` task, which is added automatically by the [`java-gradle-plugin`](userguide/java_gradle_plugin.html).
+For example, all file inputs are required to have a normalization declared, like e.g. `@PathSensitive(RELATIVE)`.
+This stricter validation can now be enabled for all tasks via [`validateTaskProperties.enableStricterValidation = true`](javadoc/org/gradle/plugin/devel/tasks/ValidateTaskProperties.html#setEnableStricterValidation-boolean-).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.